 Anecdotally, some women find that lactation cookies help—and even if they don't, they are delicious cookies, so yay!
 You can bake some at home and modify the ingredients to your liking (ie. add more chocolate chip!) or buy pre-made cookies.
 I've tried a few recipes for lactation cookies and my favorite is the recipe from How Sweet Eats.

-If you'd like to get ready-made cookies, you can find them at any store that carries baby products or right to your door with Amazon.
+If you'd like to get ready-made cookies, you can find them at any store that carries baby products or right to your door.

 7. Brew lactation teas.